Cheapest Car Insurance in Georgia (October 2025)

 Cheap Car Insurance in Georgia: Bottom Line

-GEICO offers the lowest car insurance rates in Georgia for most drivers and coverage types, according to our analysis.
+GEICO came out cheapest in our Georgia analysis for most drivers and coverage levels.
 While the cheapest option is tempting, don't make price your only factor.
 Get as much coverage as you can afford to protect your finances when accidents happen.

 Cheap Car Insurance in Georgia: FAQ